-The New Jersey Association of State Colleges and Universities (NJASCU), based in Trenton, is a nonprofit higher education association serving New Jersey’s nine state colleges and universities.
+The New Jersey Association of State Colleges and Universities (NJASCU), based in Trenton, is a nonprofit higher education association serving New Jersey’s seven state colleges and universities.
 The Association is a nongovernmental entity created by the State Legislature [NJSA 18A:64-45 et seq.] in 1985 to advance and support public higher education in New Jersey.

 NJASCU’s primary mission is to represent its member institutions, advocate for higher education as a public good, and communicate the collective value of the state colleges/universities in serving the public interest and the State of New Jersey.

 In fulfilling this purpose, NJASCU advises the executive and legislative branches of state government, and others on higher education policy.
 The Association achieves its mission by:

 - Articulating how the state colleges/universities serve the public good through educational, social, and economic and workforce development;

 - Providing research and information services to advance the policy and resource needs of the state colleges and universities;